Ultimate Guide: How to photograph Steam Trains

 Have a read with more information about Shutter Speed for Moving Train Photos.

-I use F8 or F10 if possible.
+I use F8 or F10 if possible for all my steam train photos.
 Using one of these will give good sharp focus on most of the photograph.
 If you use say F2.8 then only the front of the steam loco will be the sharpest point in the whole photograph.

 The ISO number to use depends on what the weather is like.
 If it’s a nice sunny day I would set mine to around 400.
 When there is no sun and it’s dull or cloudy I would set it to whatever number that would give me the right shutter speed I want to use.
 However, using a high ISO you will probably start to get the noise showing up in the photograph.